PrA-GYaN/pixelpim/docs/API_REFERENCE.md

 ---

 #### Get Family by ID
-Retrieve a specific family by its ID.
+Retrieve a specific family by its ID with list of products using this family.

 **Endpoint:** `GET /families/:id`